Grammar: 💡 Effective Word Choice & Style - Advanced (C2) - Lesson 3: Advanced Idiomatic Usage & Cultural Nuances in authentic contexts

 2. Meaning: Experiencing the same negative treatment that they used to give to others.

-3. Speaker's Intention: The speaker likely feels that the lazy employees deserve this strict treatment; it is a form of justice or karma.
+3. Speaker's Intention: The speaker likely feels that the lazy employees deserve this strict treatment; it is a form of justice.
 They probably don't feel sorry for them.

 إرسال تعليق